wallacebrf/Synology-to-TrueNAS/README.md

 NOT RUNNING THROUGH VPN
 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/chromium/chromium_ip_address_normal.png" alt="chromium_ip_address_normal.png" width="393" height="234">

 My actual public IPv4 address starts with 98.... which is what the normal chromium is reporting.
 In addtion, the normal chromium also is properly reporting my IPv6 address.
 The VPN version of chromium is properly reporting `94.140.9.159` which is an IP address assigned to NORD VPN.
 In addition, this is the same IP address reported at the bottom of qBittorrent.
-Based on this i know that my VPN traffic is properly being routed through the VPN.
+Based on this I know that my VPN traffic is properly being routed through the VPN.

 <div id="Portainer"></div>